-45 I'm not much of a programmer.
+46 I'm not much of a programmer.
 How can I help?

 There's always work to be done outside of the realm of code bashing.
 Documentation can always be improved.
-A user's perspective is sometimes needed to appreciate this.
-Bug reports on a project's documentation are just as valuable as those for the actual source.
+A new user's perspective is sometimes needed to appreciate this, since developers and long-time users consider everything obvious.
+Bug reports and pull requests on any project's documentation are just as valuable as those for the actual programs' sources.